Car Dealership Pressure Tactics…

 Some examples of potential “lemon law” candidate vehicles are:

-1. Vehicle’s that have a severe steering “pulling” problem noted by the consumer on the “test drive”.
+1. Vehicles that have a severe steering “pulling” problem noted by the consumer during the test drive.

-2. Vehicle’s that have paint flaws, such as “peeling” or “flaking” new paint.
-Also, vehicle having “panels” that do not color match to one another (example: fender does not color match door correctly) should be avoided.
+2. Vehicles that have paint flaws such as “peeling” or “flaking” new paint, or vehicles having panels that do not color match one another (e.g., a fender that does not match the door).

-3. Vehicle’s that have doors or hatches that improperly close/latch/fit.
+3. Vehicles that have doors or hatches that improperly close, latch, or fit.

 How does the consumer avoid the “Car Dealership Pressure Tactics” of car dealerships and car salespeople, yet at the same time ensure that they properly inspect and “test drive” their vehicle choice?
 It’s basically a “buyer takes control” step-by-step plan.